 - As this zine will be presented to the general public please be aware of the suitability of explicit content such as graphic violence, excessive coarse language, and triggering themes.
 If a piece is deemed to be offensive, triggering, or unnecessarily and excessively crude it will be rejected

-- We have a limit of 40 lines for poems, 2000 words for short stories, flash fiction and reviews.
+- We have a limit of 40 lines for poems, and 2000 words for short stories, flash fiction and reviews.

 - Please format your text in Calibri, Arial or Times News Roman size 10-12, with line spacing of 1.5.